teallach-desktop/tint/README.md

 [layer-shell-qt].
 WARNING: It is extremely alpha.

 Implementation:
-- Render QMainWindow with some QToolButtons and a popup menu
+- Render QMainWindow with some QToolButtons
 - Talk to [wlr-foreign-toplevel-management] protocol to show windows in taskbar and implement minimize-raise on mouse left-click.